AlCalzone/ioBroker.zwave2/README.md

 * Support for changing the region/frequency of the controller
 * Support for replacing failed nodes while keeping the ID
 * Some fixes for firmware updates

-### 1.10.4 (2021-08-07)
-* Fixed a bug where the daily config update check would cause a lot of internet traffic for an hour

 ## License